palletorsson/cryptogam/sketchfab/tutorial/step_8/README.md

 - This tutorial explores how to make animations inside the 3d-models of the website sketchfab.com.
 - The sketchfab viewer api are used for the exploration: https://sketchfab.com/developers/viewer

 ## Atomatic animation
 -  We want to trigger the animation automatically without a click.
 To do so we need to make a function out of the logic in the click function.
-Take it out an wrapp it in a new function call animationEvent.
+Take it out an wrap it in a new function call animationEvent.
 ```
 function animationEvent(info, api) {
   if (isClicking == false) {